MKE Ankaragücü: Special relationship with Bursaspor

 In the early 1990s Bursaspor's ultra group Teksas had a leader called Abdulkerim Bayraktar.
 He went to study in Ankara, and whilst in the city he started attending Ankaragücü games and started building ties between the two clubs.

 However, in 1993, his life was cut short as during his military service he was killed.
 This tragic event bought Bursaspor and Ankaragücü even closer together.
 During the first game after his death, Bursaspor organized a tribute to him, the events which happened next cemented the brotherhood between these two teams.
 A large group of Ankaragücü supporters made their way onto the pitch and unveiled a large banner reading, 'Our brother Abdul will never die, he lives on in our hearts'.
 The two supporter groups united and hundreds of Ankaragücü ultras attended his funeral.
 From that day on Bursaspor supporters would chant Ankaragücü's name in the sixth minute of every home game, number six being significant due to it being Ankara's city code.

 Ankaragücü supporters in return chant Bursaspor's name during the 16th minute, 16 being Bursa's city code.
-When the two sides play, the supporters sit together, which is one of the rare occasions in which ultras from opposing teams watch a game together in a mixed environment, they bring "Bursankara" scarfs (a merger of the two clubs names) to the games and create a fantastic atmosphere full of mutual respect.
+When the two sides play, the supporters sit together, which is one of the rare occasions in which ultras from opposing teams watch a game together in a mixed environment, they bring "Bursankara" scarfs (a merger of the two clubs names) to the games and creating an atmosphere of mutual respect.